the-turing-way/the-turing-way/book/website/collaboration/leadership/leadership-features.md

 ## Others grant leadership

 Outstanding leadership is often sought and studied because teams, organizations, and people work at their highest potential, building extraordinary results when following good leaders.

 Yet, one main characteristic of leadership is that it is granted by others who decide to follow someone as a leader in a specific setting.

 ## Leaders are made, not born

 As with any other human aspect, leadership can be built and learned.

 There is no fixed formula for leadership that works in all scenarios with the same effectiveness.

 However, individuals can learn some specific traits and adapt these traits as needed in a given situation.

 Great leaders in one project or one environment, say a data science reading club, may not be leaders in other contexts such as leading a research project or the families' group at their kids' school.

+Indeed, trying to become the leader of too many projects or in all contexts is often one of the aspects to avoid in healthy leadership as we mention in another subchapter {ref}(reference)<cl-leadership-avoid>.

 No matter how many books about leadership a person reads or how many (often expensive) workshops a person attends to learn how to become a leader, no method will guarantee leadership at all times in all contexts.